agraef/midizap/README.md

 You enable MIDI output by running the program as `midizap -o`.
 This will equip the `midizap` Jack MIDI client with an additional output port named `midi_out` (visible on the left side of QJackCtl's Connection window).

+The example.midizaprc file comes with a sample configuration in the special `[MIDI]` default section for illustration purposes.
+This section is only active if the program is run with the `-o` option.
+It allows MIDI output to be sent to any connected applications, no matter which window currently has the keyboard focus.
+This is probably the most common way to use this feature, but of course it is also possible to have application-specific MIDI translations, in the same way as with X11 key bindings.
+In fact, you can freely mix mouse actions, key presses and MIDI messages in all translations.

-The example.midizaprc file comes with a sample configuration in the `[MIDI]` section for illustration purposes.
-You can try it and test that it works by running `midizap -o`, firing up a MIDI synthesizer such as [FluidSynth][] or its graphical front-end [Qsynth][], and connecting the two.
-In the sample configuration, the notes `C5` thru `F5` in the middle octave have been set up so that they play some MIDI notes, and the modulation wheel (`CC1`) can be used as a MIDI volume controller (`CC7`).
-The configuration entry looks as follows:
+You can try it and test that it works by running `midizap -o`, firing up a MIDI synthesizer such as [FluidSynth][] or its graphical front-end [Qsynth][], and employing QjackCtl to connect its input it to midizap's output port.
+In the sample configuration, the notes `C4` thru `F4` in the small octave have been set up so that they play some MIDI notes, and the modulation wheel (`CC1`) can be used as a MIDI volume controller (`CC7`).
+The relevant excerpt from the configuration entry looks as follows:

 [FluidSynth]: http://www.fluidsynth.org/
 [Qsynth]: https://qsynth.sourceforge.io/